Today, the Chinese smartwatch manufacturer, OPPO, has revealed that her team has changed the 1+1=1 magic for the OPPO watch 2.

 It can climb hills quickly with a high displacement engine, but it will run out of fuel after a short distance; it can travel a long distance with a small displacement engine, but it will not be able to move uphill.

-The “twin-engine hybrid’s” needs, on the other hand, are far too unique.
+On the other hand, the “twin-engine hybrid’s” needs are far too unique.
 Because rapid acceleration or slowdown can degrade the user experience, it is necessary to maintain the same speed before and after changing engines.

 Because the low-power chip relaying the Snapdragon Wear 4100 is prone to jams, etc., it must be built with a tiny size, such as a sports vehicle going upward and then changing to a carriage.